rssr-org/RSSR-Documentation/general/development.js.md

 Express.js, or simply Express, is a web application framework for Node.js, released as free and open-source software under the MIT License.
 It is designed for building web applications and APIs.
 It has been called the de facto standard server framework for Node.js. [`More Info`](https://expressjs.com/)

 ## `Express Middleware`
-Express middleware are functions that execute during the lifecycle of a request to the Express server.
+Express middleware are functions that are executed during the lifecycle of a request to the Express server.
 Each middleware has access to the HTTP request and response for each route (or path) it's attached to.
 In fact, Express itself is compromised wholly of middleware functions. [`More Info`](https://expressjs.com/en/guide/writing-middleware.html)

     // make express server
     const app = express();